sbslee/fuc/docs/cli.rst

    usage: fuc fuc_exist [-h] [paths ...]

    This command will check whether files/dirs exist.
 It will return 'True' if they exist and 'False' otherwise.
-The command will look for stdin if there are no arguments (e.g. $ cat files.list | fuc fuc_exist).
+The command will look for stdin if there are no arguments.

+   usage examples:
+     $ cat files.list | fuc fuc_exist

    positional arguments:
      paths       file/dir paths (default: stdin)